AAArena/First-Closed-Doors-Competition/Algobots-in-action.md

 The AAWeb app is available both in the [development](http://aawebdevelop.azurewebsites.net/) and [production](http://aawebproduction.azurewebsites.net/) environments.

+> **Known Issue**: At this point in time, AAWeb is being tested in Chrome only.
+While it should load on other browsers, some functions may not work as expected.

 ## AAWeb Overview

 AAWeb is an HTML canvas featuring three overlaid _visual spaces_ working simultaneously: